Kequc/curry-map/README.md

 ### General considerations

-A `CurryMap` is a function accepting `(...curry)` as its parameters, it returns a function with optional prototype extensions whch when run traverses further.
+A `CurryMap` is a function accepting `(...curry)` as its parameters returning a function whch when run traverses further.

-When you compile a complex CurryMap it's going to look like a big huge mess.
+When you compile a complex CurryMap it's going to look a bit like big mess.
 I'm not sure what to tell you about how to fix that.
 Some kind of extreme discipline is probably required in order to keep it looking sane and manageable, or if you have a robot eye you may be able to understand all of the paths.

 ### Contribute